Ever wanted to be an old-school game programmer?

 The Midway 8080 system powered Gun Fight, the first CPU-based arcade game.
 Later, it would also run the immensely popular Space Invaders.
-It used a Z80 and a simple black-and-white frame buffer backed by 7 KB of RAM, a huge amount for the time.
+It used a Z80 and a simple black-and-white frame buffer backed by 7 kilobytes of RAM, a huge amount for the time.

 Galaxian pushed the limit of video game designs in 1979, with a 3 MHz Z80 and RGB color graphics with hardware sprites overlapping a scrolling background.
 This hardware was licensed for many classics like Scramble and Frogger.

 Atari's black-and-white vector games like Lunar Lander and Asteroids took the industry by storm, later leading to color vector games like Tempest.
 Powered by a 6502 CPU and custom state machine, they could draw points and lines at a resolution far beyond the CRT-based games of the era.

 The Williams games like Defender, Robotron, and Joust were powered by Motorola's 6809 CPU (our emulation uses the Z80 though) and plenty of RAM.
 A 36 kilobyte framebuffer gave it 16-color graphics, and a custom bit blitter chip moved pixels around quickly.
 A separate CPU powered its unique sound effects.